CAPS Intern Performance Expectations

 6. To read, understand, and seek clarification (if needed) of the Internship Manual and the Due Process Procedures, by the end of the orientation period.

-7. To meet training expectations responsibly by developing competencies in the skill areas outlined in Internship Goals, as well as in the specific behaviors outlined in the Evaluation of Intern form.
+7. To meet training expectations responsibly by developing competencies in the skill areas outlined in Internship Goals, as well as in the specific behaviors outlined in the Comprehensive Evaluation of Intern form.

 8. To conduct oneself in a professionally appropriate manner.